 The mouse wheel is mediocre.
 It's quite soft and is fairly unstable, especially if you use your thumb.
 While it's more stable if you use your index finger, it's more uncomfortable and awkward to use it this way.

 There was no software available for this specific model, but the product page points you to the M618X Driver, so it seems the company repurposed the software from another mouse without changing the name.
-The software allows you to adjust your CPI, though it's not accurate.

 The software for this mouse only works on Windows, but luckily, the mouse has on-board memory so you can make changes on a Windows PC and move your mouse over to a Mac and keep its settings.